 If you happen to be in the Grand Rapids area during the month of June, the Judy Garland Museum puts on an annual Wizard of Oz Festival that includes live music, special presentations, and a costume-fueled Emerald City Fest that's great for the whole family.

 Address: 2727 S. Pokegama Ave, Grand Rapids, Minnesota

 Minnesota's State Highway 38, better known as the Edge of the Wilderness Scenic Byway, begins in Grand Rapids and is a portal into the Northwoods of Minnesota.
 The scenic byway stretches for 47 miles north to the city of Effie and passes by literally thousands of lakes.
 Also lining the route are a variety of forests lined with black spruce, birch, and white cedar trees.

-For those looking to add a little culture to their wilderness experience, the historic Joyce Estate can be accessed via Highway 38, providing a guided opportunity to experience the highlife of the roaring 1920s.
+For those looking to add a little culture to their wilderness experience, the historic Joyce Estate is accessible via Highway 38, providing a guided opportunity to experience the high life of the roaring 1920s.

 The average speed limit is 40 miles per hour on the scenic byway, allowing a leisurely pace for sightseeing behind the windshield.
 Visitors can experience the entire byway with a day trip from Grand Rapids.

 For more information on the roadway and the surrounding area's natural history, the Edge of the Wilderness Discovery Center in Marcell provides informational exhibits, wildlife viewing platforms, and naturalist programs throughout the year.

 The Reif Performing Arts Center facilitates a wide range of artistic programs.
 It's connected to the Grand Rapids High School on the northwest side of town, adjacent to the trails of American Legion Memorial Park.